EntelectChallenge/2017-Battleships/README.md

 The following rules describe how the game engine will run and process the game

 1. The game is split up into 2 phases.
-    A. Phase 1: the placing of the ships phase.
+	* Phase 1: the placing of the ships phase.
 During this phase, each player has 5 chances to place their ships on the map.
 If a player is not successful they will receive an increase to their failed first phase counter, if this reaches 5 they will be killed off.
-    B. Phase 2: firing shots at the opponent's map.
+	* Phase 2: firing shots at the opponent's map.
 During this phase each player takes a shot at the opposing player's map                 in hope of hitting a ship and destroying all of the enemy's ships first.
 2. The game contains the following entities.
-    A. Empty space
+	* Empty space
-    B. Player Ship
+	* Player Ship
 2. An empty space can be occupied by a ship.
 4. A space occupied by a ship that is hit will be marked as hit (The player who landed the shot will have their shots landed counter increased).
 5. A space not occupied by a ship that is fired at will be marked as missed (The player who missed the shot will have their shots fired counter increased, regardless if it is a hit or a miss).
 6. The game engine will process rounds in the following order:
-    A. Process Player Commands (Depending on the phase)
+	* Process Player Commands (Depending on the phase)
-    B. Kill off Players (A player will be killed if all of his ships are destroyed)
+	* Kill off Players (A player will be killed if all of his ships are destroyed)
 7. If all of a player's ships are destroyed they will be eliminated and the opposing player will be the winner.
 8. If both players are killed at the same time, the following will be used to determine a winner.
-    A. Player who still has ships remaining
+	* Player who still has ships remaining
-    B. Player with the most points.
+	* Player with the most points.
-    C. Player who landed a shot first.
+	* Player who landed a shot first.
-    D. Player who had the least amount of failed place ship commands.
+	* Player who had the least amount of failed place ship commands.

 ### Points